Vallic/commerce_variation_bundle/README.md

 ## Installation

-Install the Commerce Exchanger module as you would normally install any Drupal contrib module.
+Install the Commerce Variation Bundle module as you would normally install any Drupal contrib module.
 Visit https://www.drupal.org/node/1897420 for further information.